simolus3/tinano/tinano/README.md

 `@OnUpgrade` methods (but you shouldn't need to, as you get the database as a parameter).

+I'd consider every use case for this outside of `onCreate` or `onUpgrade` methods a limitition of the library.
+So, if you have a valid use case where you need to access the database directly, please let my know about that in an [issue](https://github.com/simolus3/tinano/issues/new) so that I can improve the library.
+Thanks!

 # TO-DO list
 Roughly sorted by descending priority.
 If you have any suggestions, please go ahead and [open an issue](https://github.com/simolus3/tinano/issues/new).
+- Document nested `@row` classes and generally improve usability of these
+- Unit tests for the generator (!)
 - Support a non-default constructor for `@row` classes.
 - Support a `DateTime` right from the library, auto-generating code to store it as a timestamp in the database.